Syracuse Orange football: Penn State

 Penn State leads the all-time series 43–23–5, and have won 5 straight.
 The most recent match-up was played at Metlife Stadium in East Rutherford, NJ; a 23–17 win for Penn State.

-The teams do not have any future match-ups scheduled.
+The teams are scheduled to play in State College in 2027 and in Syracuse in 2028.

 Colgate

 For many years, Syracuse's main football rivals were the nearby Colgate Red Raiders.
 Colgate and Syracuse first played each other in football in 1891, with Colgate recording a 22–16 victory.
 The Red Raiders would go on the win 12 of the first 16 games in the series.
 Colgate's early dominance in the series quickly gave rise to the legend of the Hoodoo (a play on a corruption of the word Voodoo).
-The schools have played each other a total of 67 times, with the series tied at 31-31-5.
+The schools have played each other a total of 67 times, with the series tied at 31–31–5.

 By the late 1950s, Syracuse had established itself as a major power in Eastern college football, and the games became increasingly one-sided.
 Following the 1961 contest, Colgate terminated the series, in order to focus on playing smaller, peer institutions.

 Following the NCAA's I-A/I-AA split in 1978, the rivalry was intermittently renewed in the 1980s, with Syracuse comfortably winning all three games played in the decade.
 In 2010, the rivalry was renewed again after a 23-year absence, with Syracuse recording a 42–7 victory.
-The series resumed again in 2016, when Syracuse hosted Colgate in a game played in the JMA Wireless Dome, which Syracuse won 33–7.
+The series resumed again in 2016, when Syracuse hosted Colgate in a game played in the Carrier Dome, which Syracuse won 33–7.
+Syracuse has won all of the meetings since then, and are next scheduled to play in 2025.